 How can we find a fulfilled and authentic Christian existence?
 How can we take the sometimes dry, intellectual body of ideas in Christianity and breathe fire into them, making them the basis for a passionate and committed and fully human life?
-In a five part series from Feb.
-9, 2003 through Mar.
-16, 2003, we explored ways that Christians past and present have sought to achieve this integration.
+In a five part series, we explored ways that Christians past and present have sought to achieve this integration.
 Our primary reference was Christian Spirituality.
 An Introduction, by Alister E. McGrath.

 Presentations were by David Monyak.

 Christian Spirituality.
 An Introduction.
 Alister E. McGrath.
 Blackwell Publishers, 1999.
 ISBN: 0631212817

 Christian Spirituality: An Introduction to the Heritage.
 Charles J. Healey, Alba House, 1999.
 ISBN: 0818908203

 Christian Spirituality: Origins to the Twelfth Century (World Spirituality: An Encyclopedic History of the Religious Quest, Vol. 16).
 Edited by Bernard McGinn, John Meyendorff, Jean Lecledrcq.
 Crossroad/Herder & Herder, 1987.
 ISBN: 0824508475

 Christian Spirituality: High Middle Ages and Reformation (World Spirituality: An Encyclopedic History of the Religious Quest, Vol. 17).
 Edited by: Jill Raitt, John Meyendorff, Bernard McGinn.
 Crossroad/Herder & Herder, 1989.
 ISBN: 0824509676